hci-lab-um/heuristics-for-test-tool-design/How-To/QualityAttributes/Understanding-Quality-Attributes.md

  <a name="QARD1"></a>
 ### How the idea-t heuristics relate to the attributes
-<details close><summary>Click for an explanation ofhow the heuristics relate to the attributes </summary
+<details close><summary>Click for an explanation of how the heuristics relate to the attributes </summary

 The idea-t heuristics are based on research data, which included data about which quality in use and product attrbiutes are most important to testers when considering their test tools.
 These tables explain the attrbutes, and link the attrbutes to the heuristics>